 What makes this keto muffins so good?
-The texture… light and fluffy, but just in the right amount, in a way that is oh-so-soft but it doesn’t poof away when you chew.
-The perfect size that barely fits in your hand and covers almost all of your face when you lift it up your nose to enjoy the warmness of the freshly baked aroma.
+Their light and fluffy, just right, texture.
+The perfect size (I used huge liners), that barely fits in your hand.
 The liberating feeling of eating something that is paradoxically so delicious, so simple to make, and totally guilt-free.

 How to make a sugar-free lemon glaze

-How to make the keto blueberry blender muffins
+How to make the best keto blueberry blender muffins

 What is the best blender for cake?